clean-energy-tools/openadr-3-enumeration-schemas/documents/RI-Implementation.md

 In the `isRequestEvent` function, it's using both the generated validation function, and additional functions to check the valuesMap entries for validity.

-In this case, it is posited that the Joi validation framework be used, and that a Joi schema is autogenerated from the YAML specification.
+In this case, the `isJoiRequestEvent` function refers to the Joi validation framework.
+There is a tool for autogenerating Joi validation functions which can be used in this way.
+The other functions named here will check the named fields against the corresponding schema definitions.

-For every programming platform, surely there exists tools for autogenerating data types and data validation functions from OpenAPI specifications.
+For every programming platform, surely there exists tools for autogenerating data types and data validation functions from OpenAPI or JSON Schema specifications.

-## Validating a valuesMap with schema-derived validator functions
+## Validating a `valuesMap` with schema-derived validator functions

 Let's consider one entry from `event-interval-payloads.schema.yaml`: